Tensai75/go-yenc-header-encryption/README.md

 Decrypts a single yEnc control line previously encrypted with `EncryptLine`.
 Preserves trailing CR and returns the decrypted control line.

+**⚠️ CAUTION:** This method expects the cipher to be pre-initialized via `Initialize()` and does **not** handle salt extraction.
+For automatic salt handling, use `DecryptLineWithSalt()` instead.

 **Parameters:**

 - `line`: The encrypted control line to decrypt
 - `segmentIndex`: Segment number used during encryption
 - `lineIndex`: 1-based line index used during encryption

+**Returns:** Decrypted control line or an error.

+#### `(c *Cipher) EncryptLineWithSalt(line string, segmentIndex, lineIndex uint32) (string, error)`

+Encrypts a single yEnc control line and automatically handles salt prepending for the first line.
+This convenience method combines encryption with salt management, automatically initializing the cipher if needed and prepending the salt to line 1.

+**Parameters:**

+- `line`: The yEnc control line to encrypt
+- `segmentIndex`: Segment number for multi-part files
+- `lineIndex`: 1-based line index (salt prepended when lineIndex=1)

+**Returns:** Encrypted control line with salt prepended if first line, or error.

+#### `(c *Cipher) DecryptLineWithSalt(line string, segmentIndex, lineIndex uint32) (string, error)`

+Decrypts a single yEnc control line and automatically handles salt extraction from the first line.
+This convenience method combines decryption with salt management, automatically extracting the salt from line 1 and initializing the cipher.

+**Parameters:**

+- `line`: The encrypted control line (with salt if lineIndex=1)
+- `segmentIndex`: Segment number used during encryption
+- `lineIndex`: 1-based line index (salt extracted when lineIndex=1)

 **Returns:** Decrypted control line or an error.